altanner/graphical-data-apps/site-build/content/posts/01requirements.md

 - **Dependency** : anything that is required to get software to run.
 For example, here we need some libraries to be installed, so we are *dependent* on those being in place and working.
 In other contexts, "dependencies" might be single files, settings, or whole software packages.
 {{< /admonition >}}

-## Required experience
+## Required experience and software
 We try to be as inclusive as possible regarding your coding level, but to get the most out of this course, you should have:
 * experience of Python to an intermediate level; for example, you should have experience of **functions** and **conditionals**.
 If you have attended any of our [courses](https://milliams.com/courses/data_analysis_python/) on [data analysis](https://milliams.com/courses/applied_data_analysis/), you are ready to approach this course.
 If you have only done [Intermediate Python](https://milliams.com/courses/intermediate_python/) you should also be fine!
-* a little experience of using the [command line](https://alleetanner.github.io/intro-to-command-line/) is useful, but not essential.
+* [Anaconda Navigator](https://www.anaconda.com/) installed on your computer.

 ## Setting up
-To begin, we will use a command line, but this is the only part of the course that needs this.
-It will be running a clean version of Python, in Jupyter Lab, which uses your browser as the interface.
+To begin, we will need create a clean version of Python with just our requirements for this session.
+This will run Jupyter Lab, so we have an interface in your browser.
 We provide instructions here for both Windows or MacOS (+ Linux), so follow the instructions relevant to you:

 {{< admonition type="abstract" title="Windows" open=false >}}
-In the Windows start button type `Anaconda Prompt` - this will open a command line for you.
+In the Windows start button type `Anaconda Prompt` (if you don't see this, ensure [Anaconda Navigator](https://www.anaconda.com/) is installed) - this will open a command line for you.
 First, we make a new folder (a new directory) by typing, in the Anaconda Prompt window
 ```
 mkdir graphical-data-apps
 ```